 In addition, the V12 Vantage S GT3 will feature carbon fiber body panels as well as lighter magnesium wheels.
 When it comes to design, the vehicle will get enlarged front and rear fenders as well as a more aggressive body kit.Read the entire article Aston Martin working on an extreme V12 Vantage S GT3

-Aston Martin officially introduced today the V12 Vantage S Roadster, a convertible version of the V12 Vantage S Coupe that made its debut back in 2013.
-As expected, the new vehicle is powered by the AM28 6.0-liter V12 engine that generates 573 hp and 620 Nm of torque available at 5,750 rpm.
+Aston Martin officially introduced today the new Aston Martin V12 Vantage S Roadster, a convertible version of the V12 Vantage S Coupe that made its debut back in 2013.
+As expected, the new vehicle is powered by the superbly powerful AM28 6.0-liter V12 engine that is tune to generate up 573 hp of max output and up to 620 Nm of torque, which is available at around 5,750 rpm.